iplabs/mobile-sdk-android-example-app/README.md

 ### Opening the Project

-This folder is an [Android Studio](https://developer.android.com/studio/) project and should be imported with this IDE to check and run the app.
-The main language used is [Kotlin](https://kotlinlang.org/).
+This folder is an [Android Studio](https://developer.android.com/studio/) project and should be imported with the latest version of this IDE to check and run the app.
+The main language used is [Kotlin](https://kotlinlang.org/) and [JDK 20](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html) must be installed.

 ### Configuring Secrets